dormant/mvo-utils/README.md

 *mulplt2vtse yyyymmdd-hhmm*

-* yyyymmdd-mmhh: name of input .tmp file (without eextension) created from mulplt.
+* yyyymmdd-mmhh: name of input .tmp file (with or without eextension) created from mulplt.
 * yyyymmdd-hhmm.txt: Output text file to be saved for string analysis.
 * yyyymmdd-hhmm-formatted.txt: Alternative output text file.